 Get qualified as an industrial electrician.

-The Certificate III in Engineering - Industrial must be completed as part of an apprenticeship, and upon successful completion, allows participants to work as an industrial electrician or electrical regulator.
+The Certificate III in Engineering - Industrial Electrician must be completed as part of aof a four year indentured apprenticeship., and upon successful completion, allows participants to work as an industrial electrician, mining electrician or manufacturing electrician.
 Apprentices will learn through a combination of on-the-job employment and block training at North Regional TAFE.

 Participants will learn how to perform some of the following tasks: